ABCD in Leeds

 ASSET BASED COMMUNITY DEVELOPMENT IN LEEDS

-Touchstone in partnership with Leeds City Council hosts a project supporting organisations looking to adopt asset-based community development approaches across Leeds.
-Through hosting workshops, training, asset mapping, networking opportunities and celebration events we aim to deepen understanding of ABCD practice and develop a shared local language for what this innovative approach means for the city of Leeds.
-Explore this website for stories, resources and training opportunities coming up in 2020.
+Touchstone, in partnership with Leeds City Council, is supporting other local organisations looking to adopt asset-based community development approaches across Leeds.
+Through hosting workshops, training, asset mapping, networking opportunities and celebration events we aim to deepen understanding of ABCD practice and develop a shared understanding for what this innovative approach means for the city of Leeds.

 ABCD In Leeds

 Leeds City Council is working with local and community led organisations to embed the innovative ABCD model.

 In 2018 a pilot scheme was funded by the Leeds City Council to work across 11 localities across the city in sites called 'Pathfinders'.
 Each Pathfinder site has a strong base in a local community in Leeds and has employed a Community Builder to discover and connect activated citizens to their gifts and assets in their local community.

 Community led initiatives and ideas are then provided with“small sparks” of funding and given the tools to uncover a community led 'asset maps'.